codacy-badger/rock-paper-scissors/README.md

 # Rock Paper Scissors
-This is a Rock, Paper, Scissors multiplayer game server and client.
+This is a Rock, Paper, Scissors multiplayer game.

 ## Prerequisites
 Java 8
+Maven

 ## Build
 ```